Gillman Barracks: History

+1936-1990 : As military accommodation

 Before Gillman Barracks was built in 1936, it was a land of mostly swamp and jungle.
 Named after the late General Sir Webb Gillman, an esteemed officer sent by the British army, Gillman Barracks was chosen to be the military barracks of the British because of its prime location near the sea.
 Gillman Barracks housed the 1st Battalion, Middlesex Regiment a line infantry regiment of the British Army, and the 2nd Battalion, Loyal Regiment of the British Army.
 The plan was to accommodate the expansion of the British infantry in Singapore.
 The camp included married quarters for officers, barracks buildings, sports facilities, messes, regimental institutes and even a swimming pool.

 Gillman Barracks was one of the last British outposts to fall to the Japanese during the Second World War, where the Regiment fought the Japanese three days before Singapore fell in February 1942.
 After the Japanese surrender on 14 August 1945, command of the base transferred to the returning British forces.

 In August 1971, the British handed over Gillman Barracks to the Singapore Armed Forces (SAF) for a token sum of $1, as part of their withdrawal from Singapore.
 For the next 13 years, it was the headquarters for the School of Combat Engineering and the 3rd Transport Battalion.
 In the early 1970s, some of the buildings were also used by the Singapore American School for classroom space.
 In 1984, a similar handover was done between the School of Combat Engineering and the SAF Transport Base, with $1 being the handover fee.
 Gillman Barracks was vacated in 1990 and used subsequently for commercial purposes.

+1991-2010 : Entertainment hub as Gillman Village

 After the SAF vacated the camp in the 1990s, the buildings were used for commercial purposes and the site was renamed Gillman Village in 1996.
 The main colonial building was repainted and renovated to include commercial spaces such as cafés, restaurants, bars and furniture shops.
 The idea was to draw people to this slightly hidden enclave with the promise of colonial charm and delicious food and beverage options.
 However, Gillman Village was not very successful due to its isolated location and it had little human traffic.

 In 2002, the Urban Redevelopment Authority (URA) declared Identity Plans for 15 areas in Singapore, with Gillman Village being one of that 15.
 Grouped under the Southern Ridges and Hillside Villages category, the plan was to "enhance (the) activities" within this area through the introduction of "new buildings" and the act of "bringing in more activities".
 The Identity Plans were met with strong public support, as shown by surveys done at the URA centre from 23 July to 23 October 2002.
 72% of respondents agreed with the proposed enhancements.